 Day 1: Brain Dump

 Sometimes our mind becomes overrun with thoughts such as things we need to do, things we need to discuss and things we want to create.
-By getting all of your thoughts out of our mind and onto paper you can give yourself a clear understanding of what you need to focus on and what areas of your life are causing you the most stress.
+By getting all of your thoughts out of your mind and onto paper you can give yourself a clear understanding of what you need to focus on and what areas of your life are causing you the most stress.

 The idea behind a brain dump is to write down all the thoughts taking up space in your mind and weighing you down.
-It can be the smallest thing such as booking a dentist appointment or maybe a fall out with someone which is still taking up space in your mind.
+It can be the smallest thing such as booking a dentist appointment or maybe a fallout with someone which is still taking up space in your mind.

 Step one of doing your brain dump is to grab a pen and paper and I recommend writing your brain dump instead of doing it digitally.
-Write down everything which is on your mind, things you need to do, thing you need to discuss, ideas you have and goals and projects you’re working on.
+Write down everything which is on your mind, things you need to do, things you need to discuss, ideas you have and goals and projects you’re working on.

 One way to layout your categories is by having one category per page and then dividing the page into section for each action.